Tyrn/wei/the-insider-en.typ

 white cloud dirties itself over an unclean mole."

      Kissur unhurriedly ascended the stage and poked the youth in the chest.
-Ashinik's  bodyguards stirred agitatedly -  didn't Ashinik see Kissur in his last sovereign prophecy?
+Ashinik's  bodyguards stirred agitatedly---didn't Ashinik see Kissur in his last sovereign prophecy?

-     "You are a dog and you are a dog's bone," Kissur shouted with the  same voice he  used  to  command an army of  many thousand  troops and the  voice carried above the quelled  crowd  without any speakers - you addle  people's minds and prattle a lot of nonsense and you say that white is  black and mix up hell and Big Galaxy and nothing but harm to the state comes from zealots.
+     "You are a dog and you are a dog's bone," Kissur shouted with the  same voice he  used  to  command an army of  many thousand  troops and the  voice carried above the quelled  crowd  without any speakers---you addle  people's minds and prattle a lot of nonsense and you say that white is  black and mix up hell and Big Galaxy and nothing but harm to the state comes from zealots.
-And if you think that everything Earthmen make is phantoms - do you see what this is?"
+And if you think that everything Earthmen make is phantoms---do you see what this is?"

      "It's a weapon of theirs," Ashinik said.